top of page

 4 = Agree | 5 = Strongly Agree

-QUESTION 1: Speaking Up About Safety Concerns - On my jobsite, crew members feel comfortable stopping work or speaking up when they see a potential safety hazard, even if it slows down production.
+Question 1: Speaking Up About Safety Concerns - On my jobsite, crew members feel comfortable stopping work or speaking up when they see a potential safety hazard, even if it slows down production.

-QUESTION 2: Admitting mistakes - When someone makes an error, whether it's a measurement mistake, ordering the wrong materials, or misreading plans, they can admit it without fear or concern for what might happen next.
+Question 2: Admitting mistakes - When someone makes an error, whether it's a measurement mistake, ordering the wrong materials, or misreading plans, they can admit it without fear or concern for what might happen next.

-QUESTION 3: Asking questions - New hires and less experienced workers feel comfortable asking questions during toolbox talks, pre-task planning, or on the floor, without being made to feel stupid.
+Question 3: Asking questions - New hires and less experienced workers feel comfortable asking questions during toolbox talks, pre-task planning, or on the floor, without being made to feel stupid.

-QUESTION 4: Sharing ideas for improvement - Team members regularly suggest better ways to do things, whether it's a more efficient installation method or a safer work process, and leadership listens.
+Question 4: Sharing ideas for improvement - Team members regularly suggest better ways to do things, whether it's a more efficient installation method or a safer work process, and leadership listens.

-QUESTION 5: Requesting help - Workers ask for help when they need it, whether they're struggling with a task, dealing with personal issues affecting their work, or overwhelmed by their workload.
+Question 5: Requesting help - Workers ask for help when they need it, whether they're struggling with a task, dealing with personal issues affecting their work, or overwhelmed by their workload.

 What Psychological Safety in Construction Delivers